kreiva-iiitv/kreiva-backend-2020/README.md

 3) /event/ - Event details in the fest
 4) /event_member/ - Event organising member details

+Open a browser tab and write https://gaurKrishna.pythonanywhere.com/ to see the website.

 If you'd like to contribute, just make an issue and start working on it!

 Contributors - [Tanmay Ambadkar](https://github.com/TanmayAmbadkar), [Yash Shah](https://github.com/theyashshahs)